ITPNYU/ICM-2015/README.md

 - Callbacks
     - `button.mousePressed(callback);`
 - `style()` -- low key intro to CSS
+- Homework: TBA, do something with DOM

 ### 6 -- Synthesis
 - Serial input with a callback
 - "One button experience" exercise
-- Homework: blog post about Friday

 ### 7 -- Data
 - arrays